-That’s a far cry from Baptists today, when many congregations have multiple worship services and programs that divide members into small groups scattered by age or interest sometimes into separate buildings.
+That’s a far cry from Baptists today, when many congregations have multiple worship services and programs that divide members into small groups scattered by age or interest sometimes in separate buildings.

-Even so, the majority of American churches today are small.
+Even today, the majority of American churches are small.
 Of the 350,000 religious congregations in the United States, the Hartford Institute for Religious Research estimates 59 percent are smaller than 100.
 The median U.S. church has 75 regular participants in worship on Sunday morning.

 Despite that, most churchgoing Americans attend larger congregations.
 Smaller churches draw 11 percent of those who attend worship, while 50 percent of churchgoers attend the largest 10 percent of congregations, those with 350 or more regular participants and up.

 Thom Rainer, president of LifeWay Christian Resources, reports there were approximately 50 megachurches in America in 1970.
 Today there are 1,600.
 That growth rate has slowed considerably the last seven years, however — a trend worth watching.